 Canada - Haiti Relations

-Canada and Haiti officially established diplomatic relations in 1954 when Edward Ritchie Bellemare was appointed Chargé d’Affaire of the Canadian Embassy in Haiti.
-Over the years, relations between both countries have been further cemented with the growth of a substantial Haitian community in Canada as well as the continued presence of Canadian development organizations in Haiti.
+Canada and Haiti officially established diplomatic relations in 1954 when Edward Ritchie Bellemare was appointed Chargé d’Affaires of the Canadian Embassy in Haiti.
+Over the years, relations between both countries have been further cemented with the growth of a substantial Haitian community in Canada as well as through the continued presence of Canadian development organizations in Haiti.